 - Make sure that you have the resources needed to carry out your advocacy successfully.
-This means evaluating resources within the child protection team, as well as the resources of your UN field mission and partners/allies.
-Also make sure that you are not only looking at funding resources as well as other types of resources, such as lending political support or helping with logistics. - Ask learners how they would assess their own advocacy resources?
+This means evaluating resources within the child protection team, as well as the resources of your United Nations peace operation and partners/allies.
+Also, make sure that you are not only looking at financial resources, but also at other types of resources such as political support or help with logistics. - Ask learners how they would assess their own advocacy resources.
 For example, what aspects can they look at when evaluating the advocacy capacities of their own child protection team?
-Some pointers for possible responses are: - Child protection staff: number/location, level of expertise and experience, reputation and relationship with key actors, financial resources for advocacy - UN field mission: support from mission leadership, logical support, support from other mission components, links to other mission efforts - Partners: financial/logistical support, relationships with advocacy targets - Depending on the results of your resource assessment, you may need to scale back the effort, pool resources with other mission components, or work to develop additional resources.
+Some pointers for possible responses are: - Child protection staff: number/location, level of expertise and experience, reputation and relationship with key actors, financial resources for advocacy - United Nations peace operation: support from mission leadership, logistical support, support from other mission components, links to other mission efforts

+- Partners: financial/logistical support, relationships with advocacy targets - Depending on the results of your resource assessment, you may need to scale back the effort, pool resources with other mission components, or work to develop additional resources.
 This would all be part of your advocacy plan.